 Whether you choose Legal Separation or Divorce, you can complete your entire process through online mediation, without ever going to court.

-Grounds for Filing Divorce in Arizona
+Grounds for Filing for Divorce in Arizona

-Arizona is a no-fault divorce state, which means one party does not need to find the other at fault for the dissolution of the marriage to take place.
+Arizona is a no-fault divorce state, which means one party does not need to find the other at fault for the dissolution of marriage to take place.
 All that is required is for one spouse to desire the dissolution of the marriage.
 When one spouse is ready to get a divorce, there is nothing the other can do to prevent it.

 The Rare Covenant Marriage

 In a covenant marriage, the couple goes through premarital counseling and signs a special declaration of their intent to enter into a covenant marriage when applying for a marriage license.
-Covenant marriage limits the legal options for the dissolution of marriage.
-We can assist you with the dissolution of your covenant marriage through online divorce mediation services.
+Covenant marriage limits the legal options for dissolution of marriage.
+We can assist you with dissolution of your covenant marriage through Online Divorce Mediation services.

 For those in a covenant marriage in Arizona, the courts will only grant dissolution of marriage under one of these grounds: